MICROSOFT'S POWER BI

 Within the first two months of being at Microsoft a team of four including myself help spearhead what we called the "Conceptual Model" – an entire UX/UI overhaul of Power BI.
 Working on this in more of a stealth mode than anything we were able to reimagine the entire experience from connecting or uploading your data, creating data visualizations, developing an organizational structure that made sense all the way down to drilling into very specific details with a user's data visualizations.

-One of the biggest challenges of this project was understanding and designing an experience for users of a variety of skillsets.
+One of the biggest challenges of developing the conceptual model was understanding and designing experiences for users with a wide variety of skillsets.

 While still in stealth mode, I had the opportunity to quickly crank out some UI interaction animations inside of After Effects to then show to our prototyping team in order to build these out.
 Only a select few of these interactions ever made it into the actual product but it was great being able to quickly think, design, and build these with such an agile prototyping team.

-Below are a few more UI interaction animations that did actually make it into the marketing site – this is something that I really enjoy working on because it not only adds a sense of delight to the product but it also enhances the user's experience.
+Below are a few more UI interaction animations that did actually make it into the marketing site – I really enjoy working on things like this, not only does it add a sense of delight to the product but it also enhances the user's experience.

 With a product that creates data visualizations of all sorts, one can only imagine how many icons are needed in different size resolutions.
 That said, I was solely responsible for creating and managing an icon repository over 2,000 icons – the visual style of the icons were inherent of early Office icons and therefore had very little room to change aesthetically.
 From time to time though, when new icons were being introduced we began to introduce new iconography as we moved forward as you will see below.